waveletlab-uestc/waveletlab-webbuilder/pages/topics.md

 ## Topic

-The topics of the conference include
+The topics of the conference include and not only include:

 - Wavelet algorithm and multi-wavelet
 - Active media technology
-- Medical Information
+- Medical information
+- Blockchain technology
 - Cancer Diagnostic Analysis
 - BlockChain technology
 - Big Data and Cloud Computing